-In general, we have implemented a full dict mapping interface on top of all object.
-To access the 'mnist\training\images' arrayset you can just use a dict style access like the following (note: if operating in ipython/jupyter, the arrayset keys will autocomplete for you).
+In general, we have implemented a full dict mapping interface on top of all objects.
+To access the 'mnist\training\images' arrayset you can just use a dict style access like the following (note: if operating in iPython/Jupyter, the arrayset keys will autocomplete for you).

-The arrayset objects returned here contain many useful instrospecion methods which we will review over the rest of the turtorial to get the same arrayset object from the checkout, simply use:
+The arrayset objects returned here contain many useful instrospecion methods which we will review over the rest of the tutorial.